Lauren sits on a couch examining colour options.

 Can you tell us more about I Love Linen and what inspired you to start the business?

 It was not really my plan to start my own business ever!
 I was on maternity leave with my first daughter and I decided to have a ‘hobby’ that would earn some pocket money.
-My family had been working in retail for some time and I decided to try my hand at an online store – ecommerce was definitely not as finessed 12 years ago when I launched.
+My family had been working in retail for some time and I decided to try my hand at an online store—ecommerce was definitely not as finessed 12 years ago when I launched.

 What might a standard week look like for you?

-I Love Linen was a side-hustle that very quickly grew.
+I Love Linen was a side hustle that very quickly grew.
 What do you wish you had done to make the pathway to growth smoother?

 1000000% without a doubt I should have set up all manner of guidelines, templates and processes to assist the rapid growth we felt.
-I had come from corporate where that was very much common-place but then in my startup mode I should have realised that startup energy cannot take you through to growth and stabilisation of your business.
+I had come from corporate where that was very much commonplace but then in my startup mode I should have realised that startup energy cannot take you through to growth and stabilisation of your business.

 Do you have any advice on finding the perfect team members?

-Finding great people is hard but I have found once you have an initially strong team you attract really amazing new employees and everyone’s positivity and professionalism keeps growing.
+Finding great people is hard but I have found once you have an initially strong team, you attract really amazing new employees and everyone’s positivity and professionalism keeps growing.
 Hiring can make or break your team and it’s so important to find people with the same values as yourself and of the team already in place.

 How many people do you currently have in the I Love Linen team?
 What do you like to do to foster your team culture?

 We have about 10 team members and they’re all great!
-We make sure our onboarding is really thorough and so from even before you join you’re very clear on the value you add, your role and the values of our business.
+We make sure our onboarding is really thorough, so from even before you join you’re very clear on the value you add, your role and the values of our business.
 Then we have a focused career and performance process in place, and it’s always important to have organic moments of fun like dinners, snacks, celebrating birthdays or big life events with our team!

 What’s one thing you learned during your time at QUT that has stayed with you over the course of your journey?

-I chose QUT because at that time the slogan was the University for the Real World and there was a good focus on getting proper work experience and practical skills.
+I chose QUT because the slogan was the University for the Real World and there was a good focus on getting proper work experience and practical skills.
 I learnt that as much as theory is amazing, you need to sometimes just get in and do something for real to become really good at something.

 What should we know when choosing linen?

 I am so passionate about linen as a fabric!
 And yes it’s true now after so many years I know so much about it.
-Not all linen is created equal and so you cannot always assume that if you see Pure Linen or 100% linen that it’s the best quality.
-You need to do the research and find if the linen is long stapled yarn which means the fabric is longer lasting and higher quality.
+Not all linen is created equal, so you cannot always assume that if you see Pure Linen or 100% linen that it’s the best quality.
+You need to do the research and find if the linen is long stapled yarn which means the fabric is longer lasting and of higher quality.
 You should also discover how it’s been stonewashed.
 Stonewashing is a process to soften the linen fabric as it can be very rough.
 You want linen that has been stonewashed the traditional way with pumice stones (how we do it) and not with cheap chemicals.

 Can you name some of the individuals who inspire you?
 What qualities in these individuals do you admire and seek to emulate in your own work/life?